 Healthy trees are not commonly attacked.
 Infestations often are associated with pruning wounds or mechanical damage to the tree.
-Trees pruned or wounded in the spring and summer when adult moths are flying are far more likely to be attacked than those pruned or injured in the fall and winter.
-The moths also may be attracted to trees undergoing stresses associated with drought or saturated soil.
+Trees pruned or wounded in the spring and summer when adult moths are flying are far more likely attacked than those pruned or injured in the fall and winter.
+The moths are attracted to trees undergoing stresses associated with drought or saturated soil.
 Remove pitch masses by hand or dig out larvae with a knife.

 See Table 4 in: